otryshko/cbh/Ticket_Breakdown.md

 0. Collect missing validation requirement for agent external UI (min/max length/etc)

 1. Add new property to the DB
-1.a Declare a new property on the Agent table, non-null and unique.
+  - Declare a new property on the Agent table, non-null and unique.
-1.b Add migration script if needed to run the DDL to actually add it to the live table.
+  - Add migration script if needed to run the DDL to actually add it to the live table.
 Back-populate it with DB ID as a default.
 Time: 0.5 points.

-2. Extend the API to add agentExtenalId to the data returned by `getShiftsByFacility`.
-Add a test that it being returned after being set by the test.
+2. Extend the API to add `agentExtenalId` to the data returned by `getShiftsByFacility`.
+Add a test that it is returned after being set by the test.
 Add a passing and failing validation test.
 Regenerate client proxies if needed/API docs.
 Time: 0.5 points

 3. Update `generateReport` to show `agentExtenalId` instead of `agentDbId`.
-Add a test that it is included in the report.
+Add a test that it is shown in the report.
 Time: 0.5 points

 4. Add editing UI to enable corresponding roles to change `agentExtenalId` via UI.
 Add a UI test covering the editing scenario.